marklogic-community/corb2/README.md

 **<a name="SSL-CIPHER-SUITES"></a>SSL-CIPHER-SUITES** | A comma separated list of acceptable cipher suites used.

 ### Load Balancing and Failover with Multiple Hosts
-Corb 2.4+ supports load balancing and failover using `com.marklogic.developer.corb.ContentSourcePool`.
+CoRB 2.4+ supports load balancing and failover using `com.marklogic.developer.corb.ContentSourcePool`.
 This is automatically enabled when multiple comma separated values (supports encryption) are specified for for **XCC-CONNECTION-URI** or **XCC-HOSTNAME**.

 ```properties
 XCC-CONNECTION-URI=xcc://hostname1:8000/dbname,xcc://hostname2:8000/dbname,..